Medically reviewed by Drugs.com. Last updated on Jan 17, 2023.

 Proper use of buprenorphine

-A nurse or other trained health professional will give you or your child buprenorphine. buprenorphine is given as a shot into a muscle or a vein.
+A nurse or other trained health professional will give you or your child buprenorphine.
+Buprenorphine is given as a shot under your skin, into a muscle, or into a vein.

 Your doctor will give you a few doses of buprenorphine until your condition improves, and then switch you or your child to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

 Precautions while using buprenorphine

-It is very important that your doctor check the progress of you or your child while using buprenorphine.
+It is very important that your doctor check the progress of you or your child while receiving buprenorphine, especially within the first 24 to 72 hours of treatment.
 This will allow your doctor to see if the medicine is working properly and to decide if you or your child should continue to take it.

 Buprenorphine may be habit-forming.
 If you or your child feels that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

 Using narcotics for a long time can cause severe constipation.
 To prevent this, your doctor may direct you or your child to take laxatives, drink a lot of fluids, or increase the amount of fiber in your diet.
 Be sure to follow the directions carefully, because continuing constipation can lead to more serious problems.

-buprenorphine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
+Buprenorphine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
-Check with your doctor before taking any of the other medicines listed above while you or your child is using buprenorphine.
+Check with your doctor before taking any of the other medicines listed above while you or your child is receiving buprenorphine.

-buprenorphine may make you dizzy, drowsy, confused, or disoriented.
-Make sure you know how you react to buprenorphine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.
+Buprenorphine may make you dizzy, drowsy, confused, or disoriented.
+Do not drive do anything else that could be dangerous until you know how buprenorphine affects you.